xuankimtran/docs-1/pages/katalon-recorder/docs/Getting Started/overview.md

 ## The 60-Second Elevator Pitch

-- **Katalon Recorder provides a faster time-to-value than Selenium IDE**.
-You can start automating instantly, without having to create a project, test case, specifying a URL, etc. People use our products daily, therefore such convenience compounds to a huge time-saving benefit overtime.
+- **Katalon Recorder provides faster time-to-value than Selenium IDE**.
+You can start automating instantly, without having to create a project, or specifying a URL.
+Overtime, this small difference compounds to be a huge time-saver.
 - **Katalon Recorder runs directly on your current tab**.
 This allows you to seamlessly combine manual and automated steps in your workflow.
-In comparison, Selenium IDE requires a new tab for every execution.
+In comparison, Selenium IDE requires a brand new tab for every execution.
 - **Katalon Recorder enables you to keep track of execution results**.
-You can view your execution results and share them to your manager/colleagues/friends through our (free) [TestOps integration](https://docs.katalon.com/katalon-analytics/docs/overview.html).
+You can view your execution results and share them with other people through our [free TestOps integration](https://docs.katalon.com/katalon-analytics/docs/overview.html).
 - **Katalon Recorder has consistent development efforts, dedicated community and support**.
 We have a team professionally motivated to improve the product, listen and help fix to your problems.

 ## What do people use Katalon Recorder for ?